Skip to main content

 Increase/decrease shape size

 Select a shape, and press Ctrl+Shift+arrow key to increase or decrease the right or lower edge of the shape.
-This increases or decreases the Height or Width of the shape (in the Arrange tab of the format panel).

 Press Ctrl+Shift+arrow key to increase or decrease the size of the selected shape